Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Extra experimental details and results

 \section{Extra experimental details and results}

 In this section, we present additional details about our experimental setup and supplementary results.
-We begin by outlining the baseline methods in Section~\ref{sec:baselines}, followed by a description of the datasets used in Section~\ref{sec:datasets}.
-Finally, in Section~\ref{sec:design}, we discuss key design choices and ablation studies that may offer valuable insights for future research.
+We begin by outlining how our methods fit within the split conformal prediction framework in Section~\ref{app:split-cp} and specifically in Algorithm~\ref{alg:ours-end2end}.
+Next, we detail the baseline methods in Section~\ref{app:baselines}, followed by a description of the datasets used in Section~\ref{app:datasets}.
+Finally, in Section~\ref{app:design}, we discuss key design choices and ablation studies that may offer valuable insights for future research.

 Before proceeding, we comment on a few technical details.
 We note that the code was implemented in Python 3 using PyTorch \citep{paszke2017automatic} and all experiments were conducted on a single commercial NVIDIA GPU with 12 GB of memory.
-Regarding conformal prediction, we construct prediction sets by thresholding on the nonconformity scores given by one minus the model-assigned probabilities.
-However, our methods are agnostic to the choice of score function and could be applied to other approaches like APS \cite{romano2020classification}.